atemmel/cpp-how-to/excersises-1/README.md

 ## Excercises 1

-### 1: Star Staircase
+### 1.0: Star Staircase

-Your task is to create a program that prints a staircase made out of stars (`*`).
+The task is to create a program that prints a staircase made out of stars (`*`).
 Each step of the staircase should contain one star less than the step below it.
 The program should prompt the user for how many steps the staircase should consist of.

 Example interactions with the program:
 ```